+Funeral Train Returns

+Washington, May 7. - The funeral train returned here to-day from Spring-field.

 [From the Telegraph of May 7, 1865.]

-Fire Destroys Lumber
+Fire Destroys Lumber.

-Fire in a saw mill, above the city,

-destroyed a large amount of valuable

-lumber owned by Dr. Heck.
+Fire in a saw mill, above the city, destroyed a large amount of valuable lumber owned by Dr. Heck.

+Soldier Shot

-Soldier Shot A colored man named Bradley show soldier in the thigh.
+A colored man named Bradley sho soldier in the thigh.

 A special meeting of all the firemen will be held on May 16, to elect delegates for the convention.

-The Smile That Comes From a Healthy Stomach DRINK PEPSIMINT

-It will do wonders in aiding your stomach to work properly.
+The Smile That Comes From a Healthy Stomach DRINK PEPSIMINT It will do wonders in aiding your stomach to work properly.
 With a clear head, a clear conscience, and a healthy stomach a man can do any amount of work.
-Pepsimint helps the stomach, makes your get more benefit from your food, keeps your head clear and your temper even.
+Pepsimint helps the stomach, makes you get more benefit from your food, keeps your head clear and your temper even.
 It is a sparkling tasty beverage.
-You'll like to drink it and you'll like the way it aids your digestion.
+You'll like to drink it and you'll like the way it alds your digestion.
 Pepsimint is guaranteed free of a single grain of any injurious or heart-depressing drug.
 10c, 25c, \$1 per bottle.
 At all drug stores.